-The Complete Step-by-Step Guide to Finding and Spam Checking
+The Complete Step-by-Step Guide to Find and Spam Check Expired Domains

 by Josh Kelly

-You don’t want to invest in a big PBN, get all your articles written and links up, and only later to find out that you bought bad domains to begin with.
-Whether you’re registering domains yourself, buying pre-checked domains, or even bidding at auctions, it’s easy to end up with lemons.
+You don’t want to invest in a big PBN, get all your articles written and links up, and only later to find out that you bought bad domains, to begin with.
+Whether you’re registering domains yourself, buying expired domains that were pre-checked, or even bidding at auctions, it’s easy to end up with lemons.